 When you first create an ORCID iD, we automatically send a welcome email to your primary email address from firstname.lastname@example.org asking you to verify your email by clicking a verification link.
 We send you a reminder email seven days after you have created your iD if you have not yet verified your primary email address.
 You can also request a verification email at any time from your account settings.
 We also issue automated verification messages each time you add an additional email address to your ORCID iD.

-If you have not verified your primary email address before trying to perform an action which requires verification, you will be prompted to do so.
+If you have not verified your primary email address before trying to perform an action which requires verification, you will be prompted to verify your address.

 Why should I verify my email address?

 I didn’t receive a verification email, what now?

 You may have not received a verification email due to mail filtering or a typo in your email address.
 Confirm that your email is correct in your account settings, and then check your spam or junk mail folders for messages from email@example.com for messages whose subject line starts with [ORCID].

 If you do not see a verification message, please contact us from the email address associated with your ORCID account.
 We’ll investigate the issue and help you verify your address.
 If your mail server is blocking our messages, we’ll also get in touch with your service administrator so you can use your ORCID account as normal.